Saffron Improves Vision in Ageing Humans

 - Together, these nutrients appear applicable to all people 50 years and older, offering protection against age-related macular degeneration at its earliest stages.

 Alpha-carotene is another yellow pigment that offers a complement to saffron.
 Similar to saffron’s key components, alpha-carotene is a carotenoid that protects the pigmented cells of the retina from light-induced oxidative damage.
-People who consume the most dietary alpha-carotene have a 32% reduced risk for developing advanced age-related macular degeneration compared to those with the lowest consumption.7This was demonstrated in the Nurses’ Health Study and Health Professionals Follow-Up Study, which analyzed data from 63,443 women and 38,603 men 50 years old or older.
-These findings make it clear that alpha-carotene may be the perfect complement to saffron’s ability to improve retinal function in early age-related macular degeneration.7
+People who consume the most dietary alpha-carotene have a 32% reduced risk for developing advanced age-related macular degeneration compared to those with the lowest consumption.

 THE STAGES OF AGE-RELATED MACULAR DEGENERATION